Gry-Online

 Gry-Online is a group of Polish websites devoted to computer games and electronic entertainment.
-Founded by Mariusz Klamra, Wojciech Antonowicz and Rafał Swaczyna, the group has grown to include Gry-Online, TVGry.pl, Gameplay.pl, and Gamepressure.
+Founded by Mariusz Klamra, Wojciech Antonowicz and Rafał Swaczyna, the group has grown to include GRYOnline.pl, TVGry.pl, Gameplay.pl, and Gamepressure.
 In 2017, the German branch of the French publisher Webedia Group bought Gry-OnLine from Empik, thereby entering the Polish market.

 The group won the 2010 Wings of Business award in the category of "Micro-reliable and dynamic company".

-Gry-Online.pl
+GRYOnline.pl

-The paramount member of the group is the website Gry-Online.pl, which was launched January 1, 2001, and has undergone numerous overhauls and redesigns since.
+The paramount member of the group is the website GRYOnline.pl, which was launched 1 January 2001, and has undergone numerous overhauls and redesigns since.
 Its editor-in-chief is currently Krystian "U.V.
 Impaler" Smoszna.
 The position was formerly occupied by Borys "Shuck" Zajączkowski and Łukasz "Verminus" Malik.

-Gry-Online.pl publishes information and articles about video games for PC, Xbox (360 and Xbox One), PlayStation (PlayStation Vita, PlayStation Portable, PlayStation 3 and PlayStation 4), Nintendo (Switch, Wii, Wii U and 3DS), as well as mobile platforms (Android and iOS).
+GRYOnline.pl publishes information and articles about video games for PC, Xbox (360, Xbox One and Xbox Series X/S), PlayStation (PlayStation Vita, PlayStation Portable, PlayStation 3, PlayStation 4 and PlayStation 5), Nintendo (Switch, Wii, Wii U and 3DS), as well as mobile platforms (Android and iOS).
 In the past, the scope of journalist activities also included the original Xbox, GameCube, PlayStation 2, Game Boy Advance, and Windows Phone.

-History of Gry-Online.pl
+History of GRYOnline.pl

-The roots of Gry-Online.pl reach as far back as mid-2000, when the company Gry-Online sp. z o.o. was first registered.
+The roots of GRYOnline.pl reach as far back as mid-2000, when the company Gry-Online sp. z o.o. was first registered.
 Its originators and founders were Mariusz Klamra, Wojciech Antonowicz and Rafał Swaczyna, and the co-creators were Janusz Burda and Tomasz Pyzioł.
-The Internet service that was launched on January 1, 2001 was subsequently joined by Przemysław Bartula, Michał Bobrowski and Marcin Hajek.
+The Internet service that was launched on 1 January 2001 was subsequently joined by Przemysław Bartula, Michał Bobrowski and Marcin Hajek.

 Games Encyclopedia

-The core of Gry-Online.pl is the Games Encyclopedia, which includes descriptions, photos, videos, release dates, hardware requirements, PEGI ratings and technical requirements for over 22,019 game groups (as of March 11, 2019).
+The core of GRYOnline.pl is the Games Encyclopedia, which includes descriptions, photos, videos, release dates, hardware requirements, PEGI ratings and technical requirements for over 26,337 game groups (as of 8 November 2023).
 This section of the website also includes game rankings, a catalogue of video games developers and publishers, as well as a gallery of screenshots and concept art from the encyclopedia's titles.
 The Encyclopedia is also linked with the GOL Video section – a collection of video materials concerning computer games (trailers, announcements, gameplays, interviews with artists, etc.).